forfudan/MojoMiji/src/docs/misc/tips.md

 [Why we should use constructors explicitly](../basic/types#integer): Let's do an exercise to understand why we should always use constructors explicitly.

 [Chained comparison: Syntax sugar or poison?](../basic/operators.md): Are you aware that chained comparison can lead to confusion and unintended behavior?

+[Graph: Memory layout of a struct](../basic/structs#memory-layout-of-struct): This graph illustrate how a struct is laid out in memory.

+[Fetch value of a field in a struct](../basic/structs#memory-layout-of-struct): Are you curious about how Mojo fetches the value of a field in a struct, e.g., `human.age`?
+It calculates the offset of the field from the start of the struct in memory, and then reads the value with the address.

+[Verify the memory layout of a struct](../basic/structs#memory-layout-of-struct): Do you know that you can verify the memory layout of a struct by using `bitcast()` method of `UnsafePointer`?
+But use it with caution.

 [`Float64` or `SIMD[DType.float64, 1]`](../advanced/simd.md#type-of-simd): You can use either `Float64` or `SIMD[DType.float64, 1]` to represent a single-precision floating-point value, because the former one is just an alias of the latter.
 In most cases, using the former one is more concise and readable.